Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

 The Vancouver Art Gallery

 The building occupied by the art gallery used to be the location of the Vancouver Law Courts.
-The building has a rather dignified appearance to reflect its former use, complete with two stone lions guarding the steps up to the front entrance.
+The building has a dignified appearance to reflect its former use, complete with two stone lions guarding the steps up to the front entrance.
 This entrance is no longer used by the public, however.
 The current entrance is on the side of the building on Hornby Street and is shown in the photo above.

-People like to sit on the steps found at both the front and the back of the art gallery as they eat their lunch, chat with friends or watch the world around them.
+People like to sit on the steps found at both the front and the back of the art gallery as they eat their lunch, chat with friends, or watch the world around them.
 The back steps are often used by speakers trying to rally support for a cause.

 Photos Taken in Front of the Art Gallery on West Georgia Street

 Photos Taken Behind the Art Gallery on Robson Street

 The Hotel Vancouver

+The downtown core of Vancouver contains several luxury hotels, all of them located near the art gallery.
 The Hotel Vancouver is famous for its height and its green roof, which contains oxidized copper.
-It's one of the famous "railway hotels", majestic buildings created by the Canadian Pacific and Canadian National Railways in a bygone era.
+It's one of the "railway hotels".
+These are majestic buildings created by the Canadian Pacific and Canadian National Railways in a bygone era.

 The hotel is 17 stories high and 364 feet tell.
 It took eleven years to build.
-During five of these years the construction was at a standstill because of the Great Depression.
+During five of these years, the construction was at a standstill because of the Great Depression.
 The hotel was finally opened in 1939.

-The exterior of the hotel is decorated with stone sculptures of mythical figures, including gargoyles, a griffin and Hermes, an Ancient Greek god who was considered to be the patron of travellers.
+The exterior of the hotel is decorated with stone sculptures of mythical figures, including gargoyles, a griffin, and Hermes, an Ancient Greek god who was considered to be the patron of travellers.